 Females can grow with age into very large snakes, anything up to 2 metres, males possibly 80cm with an average of 60cm.

 They can be found all over France in all types of habitat, woodlands or open spaces, but with a preference for areas where water is present to some degree.
 They are quite happy to live alongside Asp vipers.
-Their preferred diet is frogs, lizards, newts, small fish including their larva and eggs; they will also prey on small mammals, voles etc. As can be seen in the pictures they have the ability to swallow quite large prey whole.
+Their preferred diet is frogs, lizards, newts, small fish including their larva and eggs; they will also prey on insects, baby birds, small mammals, voles etc. As can be seen in the pictures they have the ability to swallow quite large prey whole.

 They have no venom fangs and although they do have tiny teeth these are completely harmless and only used for gripping prey.
 They can bluff convincingly by hissing loudly, puffing up their heads and striking it hard against the perceived threat but rarely causing any harm, in fact their only real defence is to emit an unpleasant odour from their anal glands.
 Their last resort if cornered is to “play dead” often laying on their backs with their head twisted or turned back, mouth open with tongue hanging out.
 These methods may work in their favour in certain instances but not against a serious predator!